 Prior to arriving in Canada foreign visitors are advised to familiarize themselves with UBC and the benefits and amenities of the campus and surrounding area.
-Information on these is found on our Things to Know Before You Arrive page and on the Housing & Relocation Services website.
+Information is found on our Things to Know Before You Arrive page and on the Housing & Relocation Services website.

-3. Upon receipt of the letter of offer/invitation and Offer ID Number (if applicable), the visitor must contact the nearest Canadian Immigration Office to determine what visas and/or work permits are required.
-Please refer to the CIC website for information on visiting or working as well as details on how and where to apply.
-If a work permit is required the application form is found on the CIC website.
-Currently the cost of a work permit or a multiple entry temporary resident visa (TRV) is $150 each.
+2. Upon receipt of the letter of offer/invitation and Offer ID Number (if applicable), the visitor must contact the nearest Canadian Immigration Office to determine what visas and/or work permits are required.
+Please refer to the IRCC website for information on visiting or working as well as details on how and where to apply.
+If a work permit is required the application form is found on the IRCC website.
+Currently the cost of a work permit is $155 and $100 for a Temporary Resident Visa (TRV).
 Depending on the immigration office it can take several days to several weeks to process an application.
 Visiting academics are advised to review the website of their local Canadian Immigration Office to ascertain processing times and documentation required.
 Additionally they are also advised not make travel arrangements prior to receiving the necessary authorization from the Canadian immigration office.

 Citizens of the United States do not require a TRV to enter Canada and may apply for a work permit at the Canadian Immigration Office at a port of entry or border crossing upon their entry into Canada.

-4. At the Canadian border or port of entry the immigration officer issues the work permit (if applicable) or visitor permit which allows the visiting academic to work on a temporary basis at UBC.
+3. At the Canadian border or port of entry the immigration officer issues the work permit (if applicable) or visitor permit which allows the visiting academic to visit and/or work on a temporary basis at UBC.

 Upon entry into Canada the visitor should have the following documents ready for the immigration officer:

-Please note that the individual is not allowed to begin working until the effective date of his/her work permit; for example, if a visitor’s appointment is effective July 1 but you do not arrive in Canada until August 15, your work permit is not effective until August 15, the employment start date will now be August 15th.
+Please note that you are not allowed to begin working until the effective date of your work permit; for example, if your appointment is effective July 1 but you do not arrive in Canada until August 15, your work permit is not effective until that date and your appointment start date will therefore be August 15th.